-Global Migration at the Kenan Institute for Ethics combines faculty and student-led research, innovative educational programs, and partnerships with practitioners and communities.
-Global Migration students, researchers, and practitioners aim to create a better understanding of displacement, voluntary and forced migration, refugee camp life, and third-country resettlement, and to shape debates about immigration and citizenship policy in the United States and abroad.
+Global Migration at the Kenan Institute for Ethics combines faculty and student-led research, innovative educational programs, and partnerships with practitioners and communities to explore the legal and moral issues that result from displacement, voluntary and forced migration, refugee camp life, and third-country resettlement.
+The work of the students, faculty, and practitioners together aims to shape debates about immigration and citizenship policy, both in the United States and abroad.

 Education professionals are invited to join the Kenan Refugee Project at Duke University for Rethinking Newcomer Education, a one-day conference More…

 - MASTERY and SuWA Open House, Sep.
 17